-My children’s brains: enter house, drop wet backpack in entryway, proceed to fridge, what even is a homework
+My kids: drop backpack in center of hallway, proceed to fridge, what even is a homework

-I was perusing Pinterest for the meaning of life, aka storage and organization ideas, and/or survival tips for raising three boys.
+I was perusing Pinterest for the meaning of life, aka staying sane and organized while raising three boys.
 No luck there, but I did find this.

 Once my wheels were turning (my husband LOVES it when that happens*), I realized that the corner between my kitchen and family room was four feet of empty, wasted space.